How we're delivering on the commitments made in our prospectus for a renewed CBI.

 - All staff have completed a mandatory training module – Introduction to Equity, Diversity and Inclusion

-- We've started the rollout of new best practice policies, with supporting communications for all staff.
-We've delivered a new Alcohol & Drug Misuse Policy, and updated policies covering: disciplinary; grievance; anti-discrimination; bullying and harassment; whistleblowing, and complaints, all supported by FAQ documents
+- We have rolled out new best practice policies, with supporting communications for all staff.
+We've delivered a new Alcohol & Drug Misuse Policy, and updated policies covering: disciplinary; grievance; anti-discrimination; bullying and harassment; whistleblowing, and complaints, all supported by FAQ documents.
+A new Employee Handbook has been published

 Develop new co-created values, with a focus on identifying ways of translating these values into behaviours and conduct expectations